-Viewers guide: Who will control the Senate?
+Viewers' guide: Who will control the Senate?

 Nevada

 Democrat Catherine Cortez Masto, Nevada's former attorney general, is seeking to become the first Latina in the Senate.
-Republican Rep. Joe Heck, meanwhile, is attempting to pull off what could be Republicans' lone pick-off of a Senate seat in the 2016 election cycle.
+Republican Rep. Joe Heck, meanwhile, is attempting to pull off what could be Republicans' lone pickoff of a Senate seat in the 2016 election cycle.

 Hovering over this race is retiring Senate Minority Leader Harry Reid, long the dominant Democrat in Nevada politics.